 If a student feels the student has been treated unfairly in a matter involving probation, the student may appeal that decision in writing to the Dean.
-The written appeal must be submitted to the office of the Dean within two (2) business days of notification of the Dean, Associate Dean of Academic and Student Affairs or designee's decision.
+The written appeal must be submitted to the office of the Dean within two (2) business days of notification of the Dean, Associate Dean of Academic and Student Affairs or designee's (or Director, Nurse Anesthesia Program for DNPNA students) decision.
 The Dean shall consider the appeal and render the decision.
-The Dean shall communicate this decision in writing to the student and the Associate Dean of Academic and Student Affairs or designee.
+The Dean shall communicate this decision in writing to the student and the Associate Dean of Academic and Student Affairs or designee (or Director, Nurse Anesthesia Program for DNPNA students).
 The decision of the Dean shall be final, effective immediately.